CatherineFontaine/CatherineFontaine.github.io/en/presentations.md

 ---
 ## Presentations

+***Pizza Talk Mathematics and Statistics Graduate Students' Association Seminar* at McGill University, September 2026** *Where does a tree begin?
+The Superlinear Case*

+***Department of Mathematics and Statistics Orientation Session* at McGill University, 2026**
+I was invited as a current undergraduate student to speak and welcome the new students.

+***Department of Mathematics and Statistics Information Session on Undergraduate Summer Research Award* at McGill University, 2026**
+I was invited to share my experiences on Summer Research Awards.

 ***PIMS-CRM summer school in probability* at University of British of Columbia, June 2025**
 Joint results was presented by Robin Khanfir.